 Q. How do I choose a mattress?

-Two adults can fit on a full size bed, but many may find that a full size mattress does not offer enough space to sleep comfortably.
-Since a full size bed is 54 inches wide, that means each adult would have only 27 inches of space and would need to sleep close to their partner.
+Two adults can fit on a full-size bed, but some may find that a full-size mattress doesn’t provide enough space to sleep comfortably.
+Since a full-size bed is 54 inches wide, it means that each adult would have only 27 inches of space and must sleep close to their partner.

 Q. Do you need a box spring with a mattress?

-The type of bed frame you have can affect whether you need a box spring for a mattress or not.
-Platform beds or other beds with a solid foundation don’t require a box spring.
-Traditional bed frames may require a box spring, but you can confirm with the specific directions from the manufacturer.
+The type of bed frame affects whether the bed needs a box spring.
+Platform beds or beds with a solid foundation don’t require a box spring.
+Traditional bed frames may require a box spring, but confirm with the specific directions from the manufacturer.